-At March 31, 2020, there were no claims under which the OFA would be financially liable.
+At March 31, 2021, there were no claims under which the OFA would be financially liable.
 The Province continues to guarantee the term deposits issued by the Province of Ontario Savings Office prior to 2003.

-10. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

 The Province of Ontario is a related party as it is the controlling entity of the OFA.
-The Ministry of Government and Consumer Services provides payroll and benefit services, and the Ministry of Finance provides internal audit services at no cost to the OFA.
-Infrastructure Ontario also negotiates lease renewals with the landlord on behalf of the OFA at no cost to the Agency.
+MGCS provides payroll and benefit services.
+Infrastructure Ontario also negotiates lease renewals with the landlord on behalf of the OFA and recovers its cost from the Agency.